 All COPS Office award recipients are required to submit quarterly Federal Financial Reports using the SF-425.
 Recipients are strongly encouraged to submit the quarterly SF-425 online.
-Visit the COPS Office website at https://portal.cops.usdoj.gov and select the "Account Access" link in the upper right corner to log in; once you are logged in, select "Applications" from the agency portal menu, click on the "SF-425" icon, and follow the instructions to complete and submit your reports.
+Visit the COPS Office Agency Portal website at https://portal.cops.usdoj.gov to log in; once you are logged in, select "Applications" from the agency portal menu, click on the "SF-425" icon, and follow the instructions to complete and submit your reports.
 The online SF-425 requires the same reporting information as the paper version.
-The use of this online application enables authorized users to view past SF-425s and allows them to file or amend the SF-425 for the current quarter.
+The use of this online application enables authorized users to view past reports and allows them to file or amend the SF-425 for the current quarter.